xpgram/advance-wars/src/00 - Todo List.md

   The camera won't move but it also can't yield control to the BSM.
   [ ] Create a dev button for posting camera state.

+- [ ] Flares do not use their Material to cast flares.
+  - I'm not even sure they recognize themselves as having Material ammunition.

 - [ ] Destroyable Bridges — same HP as meteors.
   - [ ] scenario.destroyableBridges == true changes a flag on all bridges on the map that activates HP and targetability.
     - I haven't worked on Meteors yet.
 Do TerrainObjects need a .destroyable flag to indicate they may be attacked?